Dispersion relation reconstruction for 2D Photonic Crystals based on polynomial interpolation: Numerical experiments

 In Figure \ref{error hex}, we display the performance of Lagrange interpolation methods \eqref{eq:interpolation} based upon those five types of sampling methods measured in $\operatorname{error}_{\infty}$ and $\operatorname{error}_{\operatorname{avg}}$ against the number of sampling points inside $\mathcal{B}_{\text{red}}$.
 One can observe excellent performance for all cases from Figures \ref{erroe square} and \ref{error hex}.
-For instance, 45 sampling points inside $\mathcal{B}_{\text{red}}$ leads to $\operatorname{error}_{\infty}$ below $1\%$ depending on the choice of sampling methods as well as the smoothness of the band functions.
+For instance, 45 sampling points inside $\mathcal{B}_{\text{red}}$ leads to $\operatorname{error}_{\infty}$ below $1\%$ for all sampling points in Section \ref{subsec:sampling points-t}.
 Note that the performance for hexagonal unit cell is typically better than that for the square unit cell since the first six band functions are smoother in the former case.
 One can infer the regularity of band functions along the edges of $\mathcal{B}_{\text{red}}$.
 We observe from Figures \ref{fig:edge} and \ref{fig:bandStructure} that the band functions with square lattice exhibit a larger and more diverse frequency distribution range, resulting in more singularities.
 Besides, we can also observe from Figures \ref{erroe square} and \ref{error hex} that the performance of Lagrange interpolation based upon the first three sampling methods (Fekete points, mean optimal points and improved Lobatto grid) in both TE mode and TM mode, are similar or better than Cheb1 and Cheb2.

-Figure \ref{fig:edge} illustrates the approximate band structure along the edges of the irreducible Brillouin zone using Fekete points and Cheb2 with degree $n=8$, showing that the approximate band functions match the ground truth well within a reasonable accuracy.
+Figure \ref{fig:edge} illustrates the approximate band structure along $\partial\mathcal{B}_{\text{red}}$ using Fekete points and Cheb2 with degree $n=8$, showing that the approximate band functions attain a reasonable accuracy.
 Together with Figure \ref{fig:bandStructure}, we conclude that all those five methods can provide reasonably good reconstruction.
-Figure \ref{zoom in} shows a zoomed-in view of some special points in Figures \ref{fig:bandStructure} and \ref{fig:edge}.
+Figure \ref{zoom in} shows a magnified view of some special regions in Figures \ref{fig:bandStructure} and \ref{fig:edge}.
 We can observe that the areas with large interpolation errors are clearly the areas where the adjacent band functions are very close, which is consistent with the conclusion we have drawn before that the branch points are singular points.